bradwestness/bradwestness.github.io/_posts/2022/2022-04-12-record-collection-equality.md

 image: content/images/record_collection.jpeg
 ---

-I've seen this come up a few times at work, so I figured I'd dig in a bit and expound on how equality does and does not work with [C# 9 "record" types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) and collections.
+I've seen this come up a few times at work, so I figured I'd dig in a bit and expound on how equality does and does not work with [C# 9 `record` types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) and collections.

-The `record` keyword in C# is syntactic sugar for defining a class with immutable properties (read: `record` properties have [the `init` modifier](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/init)), with the added benefit that overrides for the `Object` type's `Equals()` and `GetHashCode()` methods are automatically generated, which also ensures _*by value*_ equality comparisons, rather than the _*by reference*_ comparisons you get by default when comparing `Class`-instance objects in C#.
+The `record` keyword in C# is syntactic sugar for defining a class with immutable properties (read: `record` properties have [the `init` modifier](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/init)), with the added benefit that overrides for the `Object` type's `Equals()` and `GetHashCode()` methods are automatically generated, which also ensures _by value_ equality comparisons, rather than the _by reference_ comparisons you get by default when comparing `Class`-instance objects in C#.

 ## _By Reference_ Equality